 If They’ve Made the Wrong Choices

-It’s not just a cliche, a television trope of a man who refuses to stop and ask for directions.
+It’s not just a cliché or a television trope: the man who refuses to stop and ask for directions.
 Most men struggle with admitting they might be wrong.
 “Men suffer from denial and inability to share that they are imperfect and that the choices they have made were sometimes guesses or the easier of the choices,” addiction counselor and trauma specialist Stephen Cohen Henriques explains.
 “Being vulnerable is to admit and own that they do not know everything, and that can be crushing when families rely on them for so much.”

 Whether or Not They’re Good Husbands